mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 -   `name`
 -   `description`
 -   `params_json_schema`, which is the JSON schema for the arguments
--   `on_invoke_tool`, which is an async function that receives the context and the arguments as a JSON string, and must return the tool output as a string.
+-   `on_invoke_tool`, which is an async function that receives a [`ToolContext`][agents.tool_context.ToolContext] and the arguments as a JSON string, and must return the tool output as a string.

 ```python
 from typing import Any